After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

-- In the times of startups and disruption, a lot of young Accountants are constantly wondering what should they be doing.
+- In times of startups and disruption, a lot of young Accountants are constantly wondering what should they be doing.
 Should you work in an MNC and climb the corporate ladder or work for a startup or start your own?

-- In today’s article, Hiten Keshave is sharing with us his journey in starting his career in small organisations and start-ups after qualifying as a Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).
+- In today’s article, Hiten Keshave is sharing with us his journey in starting his career in small organizations and start-ups after qualifying as a Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

 My Journey - Becoming a CA(SA) to Working in Start-ups